 | Heavy Creosote (Stage 3) | $349 | Requires creosote remover and extra labor | $349-$500 |

-The labor time varies, too.
-A straightforward single-flue sweep in good condition takes me about 90 minutes.
-When I encounter heavy creosote buildup or difficult access points (some Vineland homes have roofs that require special equipment), it can take 2-3 hours.
+The time it takes changes things, too.
+A clean single-flue sweep that's in good shape takes me about 90 minutes.
+When I hit heavy creosote or a rough access point (some Vineland roofs are steep enough that I need extra fall gear), it can run two to three hours.

 The Real Cost of Neglect

-Here’s a story that illustrates why regular sweeping services matter: A gentleman in Vineland called me last winter after his neighbor smelled smoke coming from his roof.
-When I arrived, I found stage-three creosote (the glazed, tar-like substance that’s incredibly dangerous) coating his entire flue liner.
-The cleaning took four hours and required specialized chemical treatment.
-His cost? $485 instead of the $199 he would have paid for regular annual maintenance.
+Here's a story that shows why regular sweeping services matter.
+A gentleman here in Vineland called me last winter after his neighbor smelled smoke coming off his roof.
+When I got there, I found stage-three creosote (the glazed, tar-like stuff that's incredibly dangerous) coating his whole flue liner.
+The cleaning took four hours and needed a chemical treatment to break it down.
+His bill came to $485, instead of the $199 he'd have paid for a yearly cleaning.

 Chimney Repair Services: Addressing Common Vineland Issues

-Now let’s talk about chimney repairs.
-This is where costs can vary significantly, but I’ll give you the straight facts.
+Now let's talk about chimney repairs.
+This is where prices can swing a lot, so I'll give you the straight facts on each one.

 Everyday Repair Needs and Pricing